 BIOS setting Meaning Setting options Effect DRAM Frequency Option for setting the RAM frequency.
 Auto Frequency set automatically by the BIOS.
 400, 533 MHz Desired clock frequency set manually.
+DRAM Refresh Rate Option for setting the DRAM refresh rate.
+Auto DRAM Refresh is read from the SPD data of the DRAM module.
+7.8 μs Manual setting for the DRAM refresh rate.
+3.9 μs Manual setting for the DRAM refresh rate.
 Memory Hole Option for ISA cards with frame buffer.
-Not Disabled Disables this function. relevant for a PPC/25.
+Not Disabled Disables this function. relevant for a PPC725.
 15MB-16MB This address area is reserved.
 DIMM Thermal Option for setting the maximum surface Disabled Surface temperature not limited.
 Control temperature of the DIMM module.
 The module is cooled by limiting the memory bandwidth if the defined surface temperature is reached.
 40°C, 50°C, 60°C, 70°C, 80°C, 85°C, 90°C Temperature limit value for the limitation.
 DT in SPD Option to determine whether the GMCH Disabled Disables this function.
 (Graphics and Memory Controller Hub) supports DT (Delta Temperature) in the SPD (Serial Presence Detect) Management Algorithm of the DIMM module.
-Enabled Enables this function.
-TS on DIMM Option to determine whether the GMCH Disabled Disables this function.
-(Graphics and Memory Controller Hub) supports TS (Thermal Sensor) in the Thermal Management Algorithm of the DIMM module.
 Enabled Enables this function.